mozilla-platform-ops/android-tools/create_host_utils/README.md

 - create_new_host_utils_linux.sh: handle bug
   - line 69: handle when the build isn't /0
-- check that arch is correct
-  - `file` run on a binary will show
 - write report file with the manifest digests?